Your guide to a well-dressed bed

 Our definition of a well-dressed bed is one that not only looks great in a bedroom but also has every element to ensure you have the best night’s sleep possible.
 From the base right up to each cushion and throw on top, it is well thought through to deliver the perfect nighttime experience.
 Investing in these elements is an investment in your health.

 The place to start, when you are aiming to create a well-dressed bed, is the bed itself.
 Think about its size - if you are a single person you may decide to sleep in a single bed, or prefer to spread out on a double.
-If you are in a couple, you may opt for a Kingsize with plenty of space, or a more intimate Queen size bed.
-Getting this right is important because we all move around in bed during the night, and so you want to be able to do this comfortably.
+If you are in a couple, you may opt for a King size with plenty of space, or a more intimate double size bed.
+Getting this right is important because we all move around during the night, and so you want to be able to do this comfortably.

-The kind of bed frame you choose will be more down to the aesthetic of your bedroom, but it is worth also thinking about whether storage space underneath could be utilised with a divan base.
+The kind of bed frame you choose will be more down to the aesthetic of your bedroom, but it’s worth also thinking about whether storage space underneath could be utilised with a divan base.

 Next, make sure you give plenty of thought to your headboard.
 These large pieces of furniture can become the focal point of your bedroom.
 Colourful choices can bring a space to life, sensual fabrics like velvet and silk add a feeling of luxury to your bedroom.
 And of course, if you like reading or watching TV in your bedroom, you may want to consider a padded headboard you can lean up against.